 As client was exiting a friend’s home, the client slipped on ice and fell from the top step.

 Client sustained a broken femur when she was playing, went to catch a ball and was struck by a motorist.

-Get Our Top-Rated Maryland Personal Injury Attorneys on Your Side
+Get Our Top-Rated Baltimore Personal Injury Attorneys on Your Side

 At some point in their lives, many people will require the services of a personal injury attorney.
 Car crashes, medical malpractice incidents, slip and fall accidents, and industrial accidents can all leave victims struggling to secure the compensation they need to cover the full cost of their injuries.

 Until you need a personal injury attorney, however, you may have no idea what they actually do or how they can help you.
 Our experienced personal injury team can guide you through the entire process so that you can focus on what is important – healing.

 How Long Do You Have To File A Personal Injury Claim?

 How long you have to file a personal injury claim depends on the circumstance surrounding your injury.

 In most cases, you’ll have between one and three years from the date of your accident to file, depending on how your injuries occurred and what led to them.